davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

   benefits each month beginning at age 65, estimated with [this](https://www.ssa.gov/OACT/quickcalc/index.html)

-These assumptions are reasonable because...
+Making assumptions about these details is inevitable for anyone trying to decide whether Roth or Traditional accounts is better.
+I believe they are reasonable approximations for many people.

-So that we're not comparing apples to oranges, we need to separate out the scenarios in which you can max out all your accounts with those in which you can't.
+So that we're not comparing apples to oranges, however, we need to separate out the scenarios in which you can max out all your accounts with those in which you can't.

 __Results Part I: You Can Max Out Your Accounts__

 Suppose that you can afford to max out all of your tax-shielded retirement investment accounts.
 Lucky you!
+Assume, in particular, that:

+* you make an income of $100k ($50k per spouse)

 What account, or mix of accounts, is best?

 Let's start with an uncomplicated strategy: max out all of the Traditional accounts you have access to.
 Here's what that looks like: